Skip to Content

 What We Fund

-• Public policy, research, and communications efforts to supporting expansion of health coverage (including oral health care services) to low-income adults and seniors, and the uninsured without regard to immigration status.
+• Core or project support grants for public policy, research, organizing, and communications efforts to supporting expansion or improvement of health coverage programs (including oral health care services)such as Medi-Cal or Covered California).

-• Project support for larger community health centers and clinics to address health-related social needs of patients.
+• For larger clinics, we generally provide project support grants to address health-related social needs of patients.

-• Core or project support for other organizations providing support for community health centers and clinics such as statewide and regional clinic consortia.
+• Core or project support for other nonprofit organizations providing support for community health centers and clinics such as statewide and regional clinic consortia.

 What We Don't Fund